 What to See & Do?
-Popeye Village – Winter When visiting Malta over the winter period always make sure to put Popeye Village in your holiday itinerary.
-Whether travelling alone, with some friends or with your family, visit Popeye Village and spend a day of enjoyment, laughter and fun.
-More information
+Spooky Fun at Popeye Village 2017 When visiting Malta in October or over the winter period always make sure to put Popeye Village in your holiday itinerary.
+Whether travelling alone, with some friends or with your family, visit Popeye Village and spend a day of

 Each hotel is unique.
 Each comes with its own story and its own style of accommodation.
 Here, at Porto Azzurro Aparthotel, we noticed a trend in why our guests choose to stay with us.
 Discover our guest recommendations when visiting Malta and explore their golden reasons why they choose Porto